 There is a lot of controversy surrounding soy so I always tell people you don’t have to include in your diet if you don’t want to.
 Personally, I include 1-2 servings of whole soy products in my diet most days.
 Tempeh, tofu and edamame are all staples for me as a protein source.
 I think limiting highly-processed soy products is important though.
 That would be items like meat substitutes, which are a great option at times, are just like any other over-processed food and shouldn’t be the base of a healthy diet (see point 10).

 13. Whole food emphasis.

 I find meat-substitutes like store-bought veggie dogs and burgers to be a great option for BBQs and camping, but they’re not something I eat on a daily basis.
-That being said, in 2016, we are very, very fortunate to have vegan products exploding on the market!
+That being said, today we are very fortunate to have vegan products exploding on the market.
 It’s an exciting time.
 You can now find non-dairy ice cream, cheese, sour cream, mayonnaise and yogurt in most grocery stores and the quality of these products is constantly improving.

 Despite the wide range of healthy and not-so-healthy vegan products on the market, start with the basics: loads of vegetables, some fruit, whole grains, legumes, nuts and seeds.